WOA-Project/windows_andromeda_platforms/docs/OSSupport.md

 ### INF Directives

-- AddSoftware and friends:
+- AddSoftware and friends: TODO!
-- AddComponent and friends:
+- AddComponent and friends: TODO!
 - AddEventProvider and friends: 17623
 - AddFilter and friends: 17704